swsheets/swsheets/README.md

 * Print a character
 * “Play mode” - a live saving mode where you can only edit current wounds, strain, and conditions
 * “GM mode” - combine a list of characters to view key stats & skills.

+## Running

+To start your new Phoenix application:

+1. Install dependencies with `mix deps.get`
+2. Start Phoenix endpoint with `mix phoenix.server`

+Now you can visit `localhost:4000` from your browser.

 ## License